openmm/openmm/docs-source/usersguide/library/04_platform_specifics.rst

 Determinism
 ***********

-Whether a simulation is deterministic will depend on what plaform you run on in addition to what settings/methods you use.
+Whether a simulation is deterministic will depend on what platform you run on in addition to what settings/methods you use.
 For instance, as of this writing, using PME on the Reference, OpenCL, and double-precision CUDA will result in deterministic simulations.
 Single-precision CUDA and CPU platforms are not